 So there is what I wish I knew when I started my a levels, now for some of my friends opinions…

 ‘It’s a big change from secondary school due to lack of structure and it took me quite a while to settle and I don’t think/feel I have settled in yet and it’s been a year so if you are someone who needs structure then make structure for yourself and don’t just struggle through and hope u will settle in soon and then realise u are not settled but it’s to late for u to build proper structure for yourself’ Stacey Thompson

 ‘Be sure to make sure you spend Sixth Form not worrying excessively about future beyond college, simply enjoy the time you spend at Sixth Form and then decide where you want to go from there, no ones pressuring you’ Alex Dixon

-I hope that was helpful for anyone going into year 12, to give a little bit of insight into what sixth form is like.
+I hope that this post about what I wish I knew when I started my a levels was helpful for anyone going into year 12, to give a little bit of insight into what sixth form is like.
 I would love to do more posts about my college/sixth form experience next year so if you have any ideas please do let me know, after all the aim of them is to help people.
-On a final note, if you are going to sixth form next year don’t worry.
-I was so nervous but it has turned into my favourite academic year so far.
 Work hard but equally enjoy it, and I’m sure you will be just fine ❤